A local

 entrance to the churchyard.

-Christopher James and Jessie Maltby, the parents of
+the memory of Christopher James and Jessie Maltby,

 |